g00tch/Paxex/README.md

 ***

 ***Step 8***
-* Paste the code below into the Bitvise terminal then press enter
+* Paste the code below into the Bitvise terminal, and then press enter

 `bash paxex_install.sh`